 Students are permitted to take time off from studies and remain outside of U.S. at any time.
 This is called Leave of Absence (LOA).
 If you come across an unforeseen circumstance and need to suspend your study or plan to take an LOA, please contact your International Student Advisor immediately.

-Students have access to update Local Address by logging into MyUW.
+Students have access to update their contact info by logging into MyUW.
 Go to the "Quick Links” on the left side of the main page and then click on "Change Student Address."
-If you have graduated from UW Tacoma, are engaged in Post-Completion OPT or STEM OPT Extention, and are unable to edit your Local Address in your MyUW, please update in your SEVP Portal.
+If you have graduated from UW Tacoma, are engaged in Post-Completion OPT or STEM OPT and are unable to edit their contact info in their MyUW, update them on SEVP Portal.

 Students must make normal academic progress in order to complete the course of study.
 In the case of Academic Dismissal, your SEVIS record will be terminated.

-After completion of their program, F-1 students are allowed to remain in the U.S. for 60 days, which is considered their grace period.
+After completion of their program, F-1 students are allowed to remain in the U.S. for 60 days, this is called grace period.
 Do not overstay your time in the U.S.

 In the case of withdrawing from UW Tacoma, turn in a completed Withdrawal Form to the Registrar's office.

 Additional rules apply when students are engaged in Optional Practical Training (OPT).
-Attend the OPT workshop offered at the beginning of each academic quarter to learn more.
+Attend the OPT Info Sessions to learn more.

 If you violate your status and/or run into a situation where you are questioned by Federal or Local Agents (for example Police, Immigration Agents or FBI), you want to make sure that you know what to do.
 To learn more, please visit Know Your Rights, a useful resource prepared by the American Civil Liberties Union (ACLU).

 As always, please let us know if you have any questions or concerns!